Chromico/KiBuzzard/README.md

 ## Installation

+Before installing please have Python3 and pip3 installed.

 KiCad's Pcbnew plugins can be placed in several places, depending on platform.

 The following paths are recommended.
 You may need to create the scripting\plugins folder if it does not exist: